 In 1988, after it realized it had virtually exhausted the repertory of short plays, it joined with Petro-Canada to create the Stage One program, which includes a national competition from which new works are commissioned, workshopped and often produced.

 The company presented an average of eight mainstage productions per year from October to April.
 It performed in a rent-free venue in Bow Valley Square.
 After the sudden termination of its rent-free lease, it found a new home in a former Mercedes dealership at the base of the Calgary Tower.
+In 2021, it moved to down the hall to Vertigo Theatreís Studio Theatre.

 Among Canadian playwrights whose works have been presented by the company are Colleen Curran, Michel Tremblay, Gordon Pengilly, Sharon Pollock, Norm Foster, Clem Martini, Eugene Stickland, Joanna McClelland Glass, Darrin Hagen, Conni Massing, and Stewart Lemoine (The Exquisite Hour 2017).